Whitleigh: Education

 Whitleigh's primary schools are Woodfield Primary School, St. Peter's Roman Catholic School, Whitleigh Community Primary School, and Woodland Community Special School.
 Sir John Hunt Community Sports College (formerly Community College, and previously Whitleigh comprehensive (or High) school) previously merged with Southway Community College due to budget cuts from the local government.

 Whitleigh also houses the Woodside Education Centre.
 This institute is aimed at children with learning or serious physical disabilities.
-Children are accepted from 4–16 years old.
+Children from 4 to 16 years of age are accepted.

 Wood View Learning Community

 Wood View Learning Community, is a new campus-styled community facility, that opened in 2010.
 It stands at the site of the previous school buildings on Lancaster Gardens.
 The site homes Sir John Hunt Community Sports College, Whitleigh Community Primary School and Woodlands Special School, as well other community services such as the Youth Centre.
 The aim of the campus, run by a federated Governing Body, is to bring together three schools to work together, and offer a high-quality education too all its students, and to act as a real hub within the community.